How Gift Annuities Shaped American Philanthropy

-Called “a joy to read,” this is the first book on the history of charitable gift planning in America.
-It will give you new perspectives on raising money to support the work of colleges and universities, churches and synagogues, hospitals, museums, and other nonprofit organizations through gifts that provide fixed, lifetime payments to an annuitant.
+Called “a joy to read,” this is an unforgettable record of gift planning in America.
+It will give you new perspectives on how gift annuities took shape over many decades, and why donors continue to choose fixed annuities to support the work of nonprofit organizations.

-Practices developed for gift annuity programs shaped American philanthropy, including the use of professional advisors, the valuation of gifts, tracking legislation, training, research, and ethics.
+Practices developed for gift annuity programs shaped American philanthropy, including partnerships among banks, actuaries, attorneys and other professional service providers; the valuation of life income gifts; Federal and state regulation and legislation; professional training, research, and ethical standards.

 - Explore the “roots” of life-income gifts: commercial annuities and mortality tables in classical Rome; Benedictine usufructs in medieval Italy; corrodies and charitable trusts in medieval and Renaissance England.

 - Enjoy the story of how John Trumbull gave his best paintings of the American Revolution to Yale in 1831 in exchange for an annuity of $1,000.
 Our country’s best visual records of the men, women, and events of the struggle for independence were preserved through a planned gift.

 - See the ingenuity of American donors and advisors in gift proposals made to the American Bible Society in the 1830s-1840s.
 Luther Bradish made a strong case for life-income gift programs in 1848.
 An international campaign by the ABS produced 4,615 annuity bond contracts from 1920-1930.
 Lobbying by nonprofits resulted in New York State approving gift annuities in 1925.

 - Understand why a national solution was needed for managing the risks of gift-annuity programs.
 George Augustus Huggins adapted commercial ideas in an “ideal plan” of best practices for nonprofits.
 Actuaries measured the greatest longevity improvements in recorded history.
 Economists and bankers analyzed the financial landscape and provided investment advice during the Great Depression, World War II, and post-war eras.